Bintulu Airport

 Bintulu Airport (IATA: BTU, ICAO: WBGB) is an airport serving Bintulu, a town in the state of Sarawak in Malaysia.
 The airport is located 5 km, 23 km by road, southwest of the city, and although small, it is able to handle planes as large as a Boeing 747.
 In 2008, the airport handled 417,918 passengers and 16,787 aircraft movements.

+Bintulu Airport was officially inaugurated by Prime Minister Mahathir Mohamad on December 19, 2002.

 History

-History of Bintulu airport began in early 1937 when the British colony built an airfield situated between a river at one end and the sea coast at the other end.
+The history of Bintulu Airport began in early 1937 when the British colony built an airfield situated between a river at one end and the sea coast at the other end.

-Bintulu old airport was open for operation on 1 September 1955, with a grass-surface runway catering for de Havilland DH.89 Dragon Rapide and Scottish Aviation Twin Pioneer aircraft operated by Borneo Airways.
+Bintulu's old airport was open for operation on 1 September 1955, with a grass-surface runway catering for de Havilland DH.89 Dragon Rapide and Scottish Aviation Twin Pioneer aircraft operated by Borneo Airways.

-In 1963, bigger types of aircraft such as DC-3 services were introduced.
-In 1966, the runway was resurfaced with bitumen and the terminal building was also extended to cater for increasing number of passenger.
+In 1963, larger types of aircraft such as DC-3 services were introduced.
+In 1966, the runway was resurfaced with bitumen, and the terminal building was extended to cater for an increasing number of passengers.

 On 1 July 1968, Malaysia-Singapore Airlines introduced scheduled Fokker 27 services into Bintulu.
 The terminal building and the parking apron was extended in 1981 to accommodate Fokker 50 aircraft.
-The old airport served the town until 30th March 2003 when it closed and moved to a location outside of town.
+The old airport served the town until 30 March 2003, when it closed and moved to a location outside of town.

-In September 2005, first low-cost airline in Malaysia, AirAsia started operating in Bintulu airport.
-FlyAsianXpress (FAX), subsidiary company for AirAsia has taken over major domestic routes linking Bintulu, started its operation on 1 August 2006, until 30 September 2007.
-On 1 October 2007, Malaysia Airlines subsidiary, MASwings took over the link connecting Bintulu.
+In September 2005, the first low-cost airline in Malaysia, AirAsia, started operating in Bintulu airport.
+FlyAsianXpress (FAX), a subsidiary company of AirAsia, took over major domestic routes linking Bintulu.
+It started its operation on 1 August 2006, and lasted until 30 September 2007.
+On 1 October 2007, Malaysia Airlines subsidiary MASwings took over the link connecting Bintulu.